MaggesMitX/MaggesMitX/README.md

 ![](https://komarev.com/ghpvc/?username=00Shinigami&color=red)

 - 🍂 I’m interested and working on Python, Visual Basic and C++
-- 🎀 I’m currently study Computer Science in Germany and Working on lovely Projects
+- 🎀 I’m currently study Computer Science in Cologne and Working on lovely Projects
 <br>

 ![Spotify recently played](https://spotify-recently-played-readme.vercel.app/api?user=tru8wact27wbvi7zbi9memtgo&count=3)

-### 🟥 My Skills 🟥
+### 🟥 ME & Github 🟥

 - 🍁  I´m also a great Discord Fan and work on A Community Discord Bot for RecRoom Player
 - 🍂  It wold a pleasure for me to help others of their Projects and future plans